Complete an access review of groups and applications in Azure AD access reviews

 - Global administrator, User administrator, Security administrator, or Security reader

-For more information, see Which users must have licenses?.
+For more information, see License requirements.

 View an access review